 The best way to stain poplar wood is by using a wipe-on stain or gel stain.
 Unlike other stains that you have to soak in deeply, a wipe-on stain will evenly distribute the color without making the wood too dark.

-Yes, you can stain poplar wood with great results.
-Poplar is a relatively softwood and takes stain well, so it’s a good option for projects where you want light-colored wood with great coloration.
+Yes, poplar takes stain well with great results.
+Poplar is a relatively softwood and takes stain well, so it’s a good option for projects where you want light-colored finished poplar wood with great coloration.
 Always do a test patch on an inconspicuous part of your project to ensure the stain looks the way you desire.

 Is poplar weather resistant?